 Ramachandran on the Mirror Neuron Effect

-It is therefore crucial to know how to get into the conditions of mitori-geiko, particularly since it is a form of learning that takes place at every moment when we are in the presence of our teacher whether one is on the mat, or on the edge, and the components of which are solitary learning and absence of explicit feedback.
+It is therefore crucial to know how to get into the conditions of mitori geiko, particularly since it is a form of learning that takes place at every moment when we are in the presence of our teacher whether one is on the mat, or on the edge, and the components of which are solitary learning and absence of explicit feedback.

-Is there a codified solo practice in the origins of Aikido?
+Is there a codified solo practice in the origins of aikido?

 We see that even going back in time, our initial question remains largely unanswered.
 Amdur notes that although many ancient ryu may have had solo exercises, few still practice them or even know they existed.
 The problem is that under these teaching circumstances, things can deteriorate progressively.
-The inverse problem is that when one learns intellectually, explicitly, it is done using the wrong part of the brain.
+The inverse problem though, is that according to him, when one learns intellectually, explicitly, it is done using the wrong part of the brain.
 Repetition through the kata seeks to develop instant reaction, instinct, and it is very difficult to achieve that if one learns intellectually.

-It is obvious however that some great teachers have independently developed more explicit individual exercises such as tanren (strengthening techniques), one of whom was Sagawa Yukiyoshi, whom I mentioned above.
+It is obvious however that some great teachers have independently developed more explicit individual exercises such as tanren (鍛錬, strengthening techniques), one of whom was Sagawa Yukiyoshi, whom I mentioned above.
 Kuroda Tetsuzan has developed his own set of solo exercises and he told Amdur that the reason was that none of his students was willing to dedicate the amount of time or talent required to practice kata in the way that it was practiced before, where they would have naturally acquired the skills that his solo exercises foster.
-Incidentally, Amdur said that people sometimes tend to practice several arts when they do not have the discipline to deeply practice their main art and I think it is quite true of aikido.
-Either due to a lack of guidance or boredom, it is indeed easier to deplore the shortcomings in aikido and turn elsewhere to find easy answers rather than to really get to the bottom of such less rewarding things as daily hours of solo training.
+Incidentally, Amdur said that people sometimes tend to practice several arts when they do not have the discipline to deeply practice their main art and I think it is quite true in aikido too.
+Either due to a lack of guidance or boredom, it is indeed easier to deplore the shortcomings in aikido and turn elsewhere to find easy answers, rather than to really get to the bottom of such less rewarding things as daily hours of solo training.
 At the same time, even though some aikido teachers have derived methods from other budo or Chinese arts, nothing allows us to say that either in the Daito-ryu, or in aikido, a solo practice was ever explicitly present in the official curriculum or history of either of these arts.

 What mechanisms does solo practice put it into action, and why bother?